orientechnologies/orientdb-docs/ee/Cluster-Management.md

 On the top of the page are reported the number of active nodes joining your cluster.

+> Only users with grant `server.metrics` and `server.distributed` can see this section

 ## Overview
 This page summarizes all the most important information about all servers connected to the cluster:
 - `CPU`, `RAM`, `DISK CACHE` and `DISK` used